project-cemetery/scripts/README.md

 + `lint` to apply ESLint to js/ts code
 + `pretty` to apply Prettier to all code
 + `cz` to create the commit by commitizen with Conventional Changelog rules
-+ `release` to create new release by standard-version (bump version in package.json, generate changelog nad create git tag)
++ `release` to create new release by standard-version (bump version in package.json, generate changelog and create git tag)

 Examples: